Poltergeist: A Pixelated Horror

 Sound 8

-For some challenging puzzle based gameplay with a spooky twist look no further than Poltergeist: A Pixelated Horror.
-The game features charming visuals, an appropriately spooky soundtrack and plenty of puzzles that will have you racking your brain for the solution.
-The pixelated visuals are not exactly cutting edge, but the addictive gameplay makes the game hard to put down.
-Overall, it is quite an impressive offering from a very small studio and is definitely worth checking out.
+For some challenging puzzle-based gameplay with a spooky twist, look no further than Poltergeist: A Pixelated Horror.
+The game features charming visuals, an appropriately spooky soundtrack, and plenty of puzzles that will have you racking your brain for the solution.
+The pixelated visuals are not exactly cutting-edge, but the addictive gameplay makes the game hard to put down.
+Overall, it is quite an impressive offering from a small studio and worth checking out.

-Gameplay: Use your puzzle solving skills and supernatural powers to scare some pesky people out of your haunted house.
+Gameplay: Use your puzzle-solving skills and supernatural powers to scare some pesky people from your haunted house.

-Graphics: Features an interesting blend of 2D sprites and 3D objects, all with a pixel art twist.
+Graphics: The game features an interesting blend of 2D sprites and 3D objects with a pixel art twist.

 Summary 8.3 Outstanding